ST10073464/SystemPlanningAndDatabasePart1/README.md

 Enrolments
 Results

-The SQL script has been designed to match the ERD, including primary keys, foreign keys, uniqueness rules, check constraints and sample seed data.
+The SQL script matches the ERD and includes primary keys, foreign keys, uniqueness rules, check constraints, and sample seed data.

 MySQL

-Open the `docs/SQLDATABASESCRIPT.Docx` copy and paste in SQL Server Management Studio or MySQL.
+Open the `docs/SQLDATABASESCRIPT.Docx` file and paste it into SQL Server Management Studio or MySQL.

 Execute the script on a SQL Server instance or MySQL.